 Rockwell was a masterful storyteller who could distill a narrative into a single frame.
 His pictures tell stories about the adventure of growing up, of individuals rising up to face personal challenges, the glamour of Hollywood and the importance of tolerance in American life.
 He created his pictures with strategies similar to those used by filmmakers.

 The exhibition is based on new research into Rockwell, his work and the relationships between the artist and the movies.
 It showcases fifty-seven major Rockwell paintings and drawings from these private collections.
-The museum is the only venue for the exhibition.
 Telling Stories is organized by Virginia M. Mecklenburg, senior curator.

-A 12-minute film, co-produced by the museum and filmmaker Laurent Bouzereau, will be shown continuously in the exhibition galleries.
-It features interviews with Lucas and Spielberg that reveal their insights into Rockwell’s art and why certain works appealed to them.
+A short film, co-produced by the museum and filmmaker Laurent Bouzereau, features interviews with Lucas and Spielberg that reveal their insights into Rockwell’s art and why certain works appealed to them.
+Watch it here.

 Telling Stories: Norman Rockwell from the Collections of George Lucas and Steven Spielberg is organized by the Smithsonian American Art Museum.
 Booz Allen Hamilton has provided generous support as the corporate sponsor of the exhibition.
 The museum also gratefully acknowledges the contributions of George Lucas and Steven Spielberg.

 An exhibition catalogue, Telling Stories: Norman Rockwell from the Collections of George Lucas and Steven Spielberg, published by the Smithsonian American Art Museum and Abrams, accompanies the exhibition.
 It is available for purchase online.